-(Last UPDATED 6/5/2022) Description and review of lunch at South, a restaurant in Midtown Sacramento featuring Southern homestyle cooking.
-NEW: Owner announces upcoming closure.
-See “Update” below.
+(Last UPDATED 2/22/2023) Description and review of South, a restaurant featuring Southern homestyle cooking.
+NEW: See “Updates” below on owners upcoming new venture.

 A friend and I recently met for lunch at South, located in Midtown Sacramento.
 It was the first time either of us had been there and we were looking forward to checking it out.